It’s a Carmel Clean Sweep at the Tees Valley Rugby Finals – 22 March 2019

 In the first round of the County Cup held at Billingham Rugby Club, Carmel Y9 rugby team beat Ian Ramsey 10 – 5 but lost to High Tunstall 17 – 5.
 This meant they progressed to the Plate competition final and will play English Martyrs from Hartlepool.

 Boys finish 6th in the Regional Cross-Country Final

 Carmel Junior Boys’ team finished 6th in the English Schools’ Cross-Country Cup Regional final.
 The race was held at Stewart Park (Middlesbrough).
-James Wilcock finished 11th, Alex Boyer 12th, Josh Scott 24th, Edward Noble 51st and Adam McNulty 63rd.
+Carmel students finished 11th, 12th, 24th, 51st and 63rd.
 A big thank you to the Parents and Mr Craddock for their support on the day.

-Year 10 students, Poppy Carr and Sarah Wilcock, represented Carmel College at the NSEA Championships at Keysoe in Bedfordshire last weekend.
-Poppy competed in the 85cm JWS (jumping with style) class on her pony, Carnsdale Dun Good.
+Two Year 10 students represented Carmel College at the NSEA Championships at Keysoe in Bedfordshire last weekend.
+One competed in the 85cm JWS (jumping with style) class on her pony, Carnsdale Dun Good.
 They jumped a lovely round with 2 unfortunate poles over a very technical course.
 They picked up the 6th best style mark.
 However, the jumping penalties knocked them out of the top placings.

 Carmel U16s Qualify for County Durham Cup